Sony PS4 review: Hands-on

 First-party launch games at the moment seem decent rather than stunning, yet the potential, in terms of graphical output, is clear, and is already being exploited to a greater degree outside the PlayStation camp, while the nifty companion app hints at greater connectivity than we first suspected.
 We're eager to try out more

-with the title Sony PS4 review: Hands-on.
-You can bookmark this page URL https://astrofuturetrends.blogspot.com/2013/07/sony-ps4-review-hands-on.html.
+You have read this articleGadgets / News with the title Sony PS4 review: Hands-on.
+You can bookmark this page URL http://astrofuturetrends.blogspot.com/2013/07/sony-ps4-review-hands-on.html.
 Thanks!

 Comments "Sony PS4 review: Hands-on"